9 June to 10 June 2026

 15:00–16:00 - Session 5 – Sustainability, Energy, and Corporate Governance

-Chair: Giulia Garbagni, Fitzwilliam College · Discussant: Paul Midford · The Old Library
+Chair: Giulia Garbagni, Fitzwilliam College · Discussant: Paul Midford, Meiji Gakuin University · The Old Library

-– Sustainable Consumption and Marketing Strategies: Corporate Perspectives from Germany and Japan
+– Sustainability and Sustainable Consumption: Perspectives from (Germany) and Japan

 – Japan’s Digital Preparedness for Society 5.0 – A European Perspective